 The last item I get depends on my opponents, If I find myself getting focused a lot by both Physical and Magical damage I fetch myself Rod of Ages since the HP makes me look slightly more intimidating and tanky plus I get mana aswell.

-If not I normally get the Abyssal Scepter or Void Staff.
-It too depends on who I'm up against, If most in the enemy team has over 100 Magic resist I get Void Staff since it scales off in precent and not a flat amount like the Abyssal Scepter.
+If not I normally get the Abyssal Mask or Void Staff.
+It too depends on who I'm up against, If most in the enemy team has over 100 Magic resist I get Void Staff since it scales off in precent and not a flat amount like the Abyssal Mask.

 This is your ONLY skill that deals AD damage!
 And it is till not the reason why I build